-Great example of an artist that I would probably have never heard of otherwise.
-In the jazz/R&B world Sam is a pretty accomplished pianist and keyboardist.
+A great example of an artist I would probably have never heard of otherwise.
+In the jazz/R&B world, Sam is a pretty accomplished pianist and keyboardist.

 Credits: Featured on "Wesley's Theory" and "These Walls".
 Songwriting credits on "Wesley's Theory", "King Kunta", "Hood Politics", "Complexion", and "Mortal Man".
 Production credits on "Wesley's Theory", "Hood Politics", and "Complexion.
 Additional vocal credits on "Alright", "Complexion", and "You Ain't Gotta Lie (Momma Said)."

 Holy shit!
 Thundercat is all over this album!
 13 total credits?!
 Second only to Sounwave.
-The only difference, Thundercat has his vocals featured too, and played instrumentals throughout.
+The only difference between them is that Thundercat has his vocals featured too and he played instrumentals throughout.
 That's bordering on a collab album.
 I guess Flying Lotus was right.